 4.5.7 High latency communication

-Functions for High latency communication may be used to handle mobile terminated (MT) communication with UEs being unreachable while using power saving functions e.g. UE Power Saving Mode (see clause 4.5.4) or extended idle mode DRX (see clause 4.5.13) depending on operator configuration.
+Functions for High latency communication may be used to handle mobile terminated (MT) communication with UEs being unreachable while using power saving functions e.g. UE Power Saving Mode (see clause 4.5.4) or extended idle mode DRX (see clause 4.5.13) and/or using a satellite access with discontinuous coverage depending on operator configuration.
 "High latency" refers to the initial response time before normal exchange of packets is established.
-That is, the time it takes before a UE has woken up from its power saving state and responded to the initial downlink packet(s).
+That is, the time it takes before a UE has woken up from its power saving state and/or a UE using a satellite access with discontinuous coverage has entered the satellite access coverage and responded to the initial downlink packet(s).

 High latency communication is handled by an extended buffering of downlink data in the Serving GW controlled by the MME/S4-SGSN or in the Gn/Gp-SGSN.
-The MME/S4-SGSN asks the Serving GW to buffer downlink data until the UE is expected to wake up from its power saving state.
+The MME/S4-SGSN asks the Serving GW to buffer downlink data until the UE is expected to wake up from its power saving state and/or enter the satellite access coverage.
 The Gn/Gp-SGSN similarly buffers downlink data until the UE is expected to wake up from its power saving state.
 If a Serving GW change or a Gn/Gp-SGSN change is invoked, the buffered packets are forwarded and will not be lost.
 The number of packets to buffer is decided by the Serving GW or Gn/Gp-SGSN, but the MME/S4-SGSN may optionally provide a suggestion for the number of downlink packets to be buffered based on the information received from the HSS.
 The information received from the HSS may be subscription based or may be based on information provided by the SCS/AS during the configuration of the event, see clause 5.6.1.4.

 For Control Plane CIoT EPS optimisation, High latency communication is handled by the buffering of downlink data in the Serving GW or the MME as described in TS 23.401 [7].

 High latency communication may also be handled by notification procedures (see clause 5.7), when an MME/S4-SGSN is used (i.e. this procedure does not apply to a Gn/Gp-SGSN).
-The SCS/AS requests notification when a UE wakes up from its power saving state and sends downlink data to the UE when the UE is reachable.
+The SCS/AS requests notification when a UE wakes up from its power saving state and/or enters the satellite access coverage and sends downlink data to the UE when the UE is reachable.
 Especially for infrequent mobile terminated communication this may be suitable.
 This notification procedure is available based on two different monitoring events:

 - Monitoring event: UE Reachability; or